 The Death on the High Seas Act (DOHSA)

-Unseaworthiness has a broad definition and the burden of proof for this law is relatively low.
-Dependents are entitled to receive money to cover the lost financial support from the deceased’s wages, money for funeral expenses, and money to compensate for pain and suffering, including coverage for mental health care related to the death.
+Unseaworthiness is broadly defined.
+The burden of proof for this law is relatively low.
+Dependents are entitled to receive money to cover the lost financial support from the deceased’s wages, funeral expenses, and money to compensate for pain and suffering, including coverage for mental health care related to the death.

 Statute of Limitations and Eligibility

 All of these laws that allow dependents to file wrongful death suits have statutes of limitations.
-If you lost a loved one to a maritime job, make sure that you file your claim in a timely manner.
-Each law has its own statute of limitations that determines when you are no longer eligible to file.
-Make sure you know when your time will run out so that you can take advantage of the law and get the money you are owed.
+If you lost a loved one to a maritime job, make sure that you file your claim promptly.
+Ensure you know when your time will run out to take advantage of the law and get the money you owe.